isomerpages/ura-lkywcp/resources/features/_posts/2014-02-28-eco-cities.md

 “Today we know much more about designing and building eco-cities than we did in the 1990s.
 At that time sustainability was more or less about being environmentally sustainable.
 Today, however, sustainability is much more recognised and mainstream,” Borreskov explains.

-“[Eco-city] today depicts a city that adheres to the three core pillars of sustainability: environmental stewardship, social equality and economic prosperity.”
+> “Eco-city today depicts a city that adheres to the three core pillars of sustainability: environmental stewardship, social equality and economic prosperity.”

 “We have come to recognise that sustainability has three dimensions: environment and resources; social and cultural cohesion; and economic and financial dimension.
 We have also realised that we should aim for creating cities for people – cities that are designed and built for the human scale and are vibrant,” he adds.